-Ever wonder how Napa became the synonym for fine wine in America?
+Ever wonder how Napa became synonymous with fine wine in America?

 My own history is intertwined with the roots of the vines in this fertile valley.
 Let me take you on a stroll down the historical vineyards of Napa, California, where each grape seems to hold a story.